mrfatguy/phonegap-charge-advisor/README.md

 - GSmart Rola G1317D with Android 2.2.2,
 - Sony Xperia E with Android 4.1.1.

 All seems to be fine, after implementing [this small fix](https://github.com/phonegap/build/issues/178#issuecomment-24287410).
+I haven't got any chance testing it on either iOS or Windows Mobile so far.
+Sorry.

 Tested **only** as compiled through [PhoneGap Build](http://build.phonegap.com).
 Never compiled locally or tested after such build.